 We don’t charge you anything for our help (more on how we make money below), and you only pay your lawyer if you win.

 There are rare cases where a lawyer isn’t necessary.
-For example, if you have a terminal or very severe condition (something on the compassionate allowance list) — you should meet the medical qualifications for approval automatically.
-As long as you meet the technical qualifications (work history requirements for SSDI, income and asset requirements for SSI) — you should be approved.
-Your application may even be “fast tracked.”
+For example, if you have a terminal or very severe condition (something on the compassionate allowance list), you should meet the medical qualifications for approval automatically.
+As long as you meet the technical qualifications (work history requirements for SSDI, income and asset requirements for SSI), you should be approved.
+Your application may even be “fast-tracked.”

 Disability lawyers don’t charge anything until they win.
-If they’re successful in getting you benefits, they charge 25% of your first check or $7,200 — whichever is less.
+If they’re successful in getting you benefits, they charge 25% of your first check or $9,200 — whichever is less.
 These fees are capped by law, and will be taken directly out of your first payment; you shouldn’t see a bill.

 You can.
 But it’s hard for non-lawyers to suss out great attorneys from bad ones.

+We work with lawyers who clients love, get great outcomes, and are respected in their field — but don’t have a fancy website, or billboards, or many online reviews.
 In contrast, there are lawyers who have an incredible marketing presence — bold claims and expensive advertisements — who we’d never trust to represent us in a crisis.

 So when we introduce you to a firm, it’s because we think they’re a great fit — not because they’re the highest bidder.

-In short — our services are free to you.
-We save you time spent on hold with firms, and the headache of trying to figure out which firms’ promises you can trust.
-We minimize your risk of choosing the wrong attorney, and get you to someone who can help fast.
+In short, our services are free to you.
+We save you time spent on hold with firms and the headache of trying to figure out which firms’ promises you can trust.
+We minimize your risk of choosing the wrong attorney and get you to someone who can help fast.

 We take a percentage of the money the lawyers in our network make.

-Again, the amount a lawyer can make on any given disability claim is capped by law — 25% of your first check, up to a maximum of $7,200.
+Again, the amount a lawyer can make on any given disability claim is capped by law — 25% of your first check, up to a maximum of $9,200.

 This model keeps us focused on getting our clients the best outcomes: No one, Atticus or our law firms, makes money unless you get benefits.